What is uplift modelling?

 Indirect Uplift modelling techniques (meta-learners) are regular response models that are then re-purposed to infer uplift and can be based on any base algorithm.
 We’re not attempting to optimise some measure of uplift directly and are instead modelling the expected value of the response, for different treatments.

-For our Direct Mail campaign, we would compute the probability that the customer is going to take out the credit card if we send the DM and the probability of taking out the product if we do not send the DM.
+For our DM campaign, we would compute the probability that the customer is going to take the credit card if we send the DM and the probability of taking the product if we do not send the DM.
 The difference between the two estimated probabilities is the estimated uplift.
 Practically speaking, this can be a two-model approach (separate model fitted to all control / treatment groups) or a unified model (single model with the allocated treatment part of the feature space).
 For a more nuanced discussion on different indirect learners (nuanced ways of doing A – B), we refer to the excellent documentation of the fantastic CausalML.

 Evaluation of Uplift Models